Pregnancy Weight Gain

-Healthy weight: Good for you and baby
+Healthy Weight: Good for You and Baby

 - Just right.
 When you gain weight appropriately, it is one less thing that could cause complications.
 Your healthcare practitioner will estimate the right amount of weight for you to gain based on your health and pre-pregnancy weight.

 - Too little.
 Your growing baby needs nourishment, and you must eat enough for both of you.
 If you don’t gain enough weight, you may deprive your baby of nutrients needed for growth.
-So be sure to follow your doctor’s weight gain guidelines.

 Can’t keep much down?

 - Before you get pregnant, consult a dietitian to check if you are at the right weight.
-Being a healthy weight before you conceive is best for you and your future baby.
+Being at a healthy weight before you conceive is best for you and your future baby.

-- Make sure your diet is rich in foods containing folic acid, iron and calcium.
-Or supplements if your dietitian or doctor has recommended them.
+- Make sure your diet is rich in foods containing folic acid, iron and calcium or supplements, if your dietitian or doctor has recommended them.
 Folic acid plays an important role in neural tube development, while iron and calcium are important for blood cells and bone development for you and your baby.

 - If you want to change your diet or workout routine, consult your doctor first.
 A moderate exercise routine spread out across the week may be very beneficial to help maintain strength and stamina throughout your pregnancy and childbirth.

-Complications for overweight mothers
+Complications for Overweight Mothers

 If you are overweight during your pregnancy, you need to be a little cautious.
-If your body mass index (BMI) is too high you may increase your risk of complications, you should discuss this with your doctor.
-Excess weight can make your recovery longer also and affect your energy levels which you need when you have a newborn.
+If your body mass index (BMI) is too high you may increase your risk of complications, therefore, you should discuss this with your doctor.
+Excess weight can also make your recovery longer and affect your energy levels which you need when you have a newborn.

-Complications for their babies
+Complications for Babies

 Obesity is not only a health hazard for you.
-Your little one, who is yet to be born, may also feel the negative effects of it too, including growth, development and general health challenges.
+Your little one, who is yet to be born, may also feel the negative effects of it too - including growth, development and general health challenges.